martinthomson/train-protocol/draft-thomson-train-protocol.md

 A TRAIN packet is defined by the use of the longer header bit (0x80 in the first byte) and the TRAIN protocol version (0xTBD in the next four bytes).
-A TRAIN packet MUST be discarded, along with any packets that come after it in the same datagram, if the Source Connection ID Length is non-zero.
+A TRAIN packet MAY be discarded, along with any packets that come after it in the same datagram, if the Source Connection ID is not consistent with those coalesced packets, as specified in {{packet}}.

 A TRAIN packet MUST be discarded if the Destination Connection ID does not match one recognized by the receiving endpoint.